-Lilt can translate multiple files in parallel.
-Grouping documents into batches for pretranslation significantly increases throughput compared to submitting files for pretranslation individually.
-You can submit batches of files through the UI or through the API.
+Lilt's Pretranslate feature can translate multiple files in parallel to save you from having to Pretranslate multiple files individually.
+Grouping documents into Pretranslation batches also significantly increases throughput as compared to submitting files for Pretranslation individually.
+You can submit batches of files directly in the Lilt application or through the API.

-Behind the scenes, Lilt uses GPUs to translate documents for maximum speed.
+Lilt uses GPUs to translate documents for maximum speed.
 On-premise customers benefit from the usage of all recognized GPUs in the system.
-A single batch request may be processed by 1 or more GPUs, depending on the number of documents and segments in it.
+A single batch request may be processed by one or more GPUs, depending on the number of documents and segments in it.

-This article offers advice to optimize for the fastest time to completion for the entire set of files.
-This may result in a decreased per document translation speed, as there is some overhead to grouping jobs.
+This article offers advice on optimizing for the fastest time to completion for the entire set of files you want to Pretranslate.
+This may result in a decreased per-document translation speed, as there is some overhead to grouping jobs.
 Thus, if you desire the fastest possible translation time for a single document, submit it for translation individually.

-The ideal batch size is between 10 and 100 files per batch.
-The greatest speed-ups will be seen in batches of hundreds of relatively small files, although mixed filesize workloads will also experience significant speed-ups.
+The ideal size is between 10 and 100 files per batch.
+The greatest speed-ups will be seen in batches of hundreds of relatively small files.
+Mixed file sizes will also experience significant speed-ups.

 You can start machine translation of one or more files that have been previously uploaded by using the